 Figure 2: Reliability reporting flow diagram.
 Figure shows the number of measures as reported in both the replication protocols and original article, which meet the criterion in the box within the diagram and those criteria before it.

-Reliability was more commonly reported in original (n = rN_reported_reliabilities_original`) as compared to replication research (n = 4), χ2(1) = 4.09, p = .043.
+Reliability was more commonly reported in original (n =) as compared to replication research (n = 4), χ2(1) = 4.09, p = .043.
 Validity evidence was similarly reported infrequently. eight original articles reported validity evidence from a factor analysis, while only three replications did.

-H4.
+Hypothesis 4: QMPs in Original Compared to Replication Research.

 The top part of Figure 3 displays the distributions of the total QMP ratio for both original articles and replication protocols, showing that the average QMP ratio in replication protocols was smaller (0.18) than in original articles (0.31).
 The bottom of Figure 3 shows that original articles and replication protocols had different distributions of QMPs per category.
 The number of measures for which modification items were applicable also differed.
 In total 38.51% of all responses across all QMP items were non-applicable.